Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Applications

+for a probability vector $\vec{p} \in l_1(n) \otimes l_1(n)$ that weights transitions between basis states.
+The form of channel defined here allows a greater range of processes than expressed by symmetric graphs, such as those in which not every transition is balanced by its inverse with equal weight. $\Phi$ is not as general as an arbitrary combination of $\ket{i}\bra{j}$ terms, as properties such as normalization are implicit in its structure.
+Hence not all values of $\vec{p}$ are valid.
+We need not explicitly check these constraints as long as the weights arise from a composition of valid physical processes.

+We say that an undirected graph $G$ is $m$-regular when each vertex has $m$ incoming/outgoing edges.
 We denote by $A$ the normalized adjacency matrix of a graph $G$, which for an $m$-regular graph is the adjacency matrix divided by $m$.
-We recall an important result on expander graphs: \begin{theorem}[theorem 3.3 from \cite{hoory_expander_2006}] Let $G$ be a connected, undirected, $m$-regular graph with $n$ vertices.
+We recall an important result on classical graphs: \begin{theorem}[Theorem 3.3 from \citen{hoory_expander_2006}] Let $G$ be a connected, undirected, $m$-regular graph with $n$ vertices.
 Let the eigenvalues of $G$'s normalized adjacency matrix $A$ be denoted $1 = \lambda_1 \geq ... \geq \lambda_n$, and $\gamma = \max\{|\lambda_n|,|\lambda_2|\}$.
 Then for any normalized probability vector $\vec{x} \in l_1^n$ and $t \in \NN$,